Struggling with Arthritis Flare-Ups?

 • Have you eaten more processed or sugary foods than usual?

-• Are you indulging in foods known to cause inflammation?
+• Are you indulging in known inflammatory foods?

 What You Can Do:

-• Anti-Inflammatory Diet: I make sure to include omega-3-rich foods like salmon and walnuts in my meals.
+• Follow an Anti-Inflammatory Diet: Eat omega-3-rich foods like salmon and walnuts.

-• Increase Fruits and Vegetables: Fill half your plate with colorful veggies and fruits to help fight inflammation.
+• Increase Fruits and Vegetables: Fill half your plate with colorful produce to fight inflammation.

 Diet and Arthritis: Stay Pain-Free by Avoiding These Foods